AcalaNetwork/bodhi.js/evm-subql/README.md

 export DB_HOST=localhost
 export DB_PORT=5432
 npx subql-node -f . --local --batch-size 200 --subquery-name=acala-evm --debug

-# this will start the subquery node, but then it will stop running since subquery only indexes finalized blocks, and our local node doesn't have finalized block.
 ```

 - install and run the Query service